Selection of measure and a Large Deviation Principle for the general XY model: Introduction

-In this way if we know the value $\beta(A)$, then a calibrated subaction $V$ for $f$ helps to identify the union of the supports of maximizing probabilities $\mu_\infty$ for $f$.
+One can show that for any $x$ in the support of a maximizing probability measure for $f$ we have that In this way if we know the value $\beta(A)$, then a calibrated subaction $V$ for $f$ helps to identify the union of the supports of maximizing probabilities $\mu_\infty$ for $f$.
 The above equation can be eventually true outside the union of the supports of the maximizing probabilities $\mu$.